 Australia Day is celebrated on January 26th each year.
 It is the commemoration of the time that the Union Jack was first raised on the shores of Sydney Cove.
 This is where European settlement began, to bring us to the wonderful, accepting , multi cultural, nation, that we are today.
 Sydney was settled as a penal colony back in the 18th Century, with the declaration of British sovereignty.
 At that time in human history the way of the world operated very differently.
 In that period of history, those who were the local indigenous inhabitants of this beautiful land, along with those other wretched souls, the convicts, times were indeed very cruel and despicable.

-The painting above , is by an English artist Algernon Talmage 1872-1939. it was painted in 1937 and is held by the Mitchel Library, the state Library of New South Wales.
-One would assume it is held in perpetuity for ALL the people of Australia, with accompanying information for the world to read.
-See below.
+The painting above , is by an English artist Algernon Talmage 1872-1939. it was painted in 1937 and is held by the Mitchel Library, the state Library of New South

 Out of